Health and Financial Milestones for Age 50 and Beyond

 This age-by-age breakdown will help you know when to schedule health screenings, how to build up your savings, and prepare to live your best life during retirement.

 Saving for retirement is a lifelong process, but as you get closer to retiring, the pressure to save and make the most out of your nest egg increases.
 As you invest in your financial future, it’s crucial to invest in your health, too, so you can live long — and well — during retirement.
-These key retirement financial milestones in your 50s, 60s, and 70s can help you do just that.
+These key retirement financial milestones and health screening tips for your 50s, 60s, and 70s can help you do just that.

 Generally speaking, by the time you reach your 50s, you should have six times the amount of your annual salary saved for retirement.
 If that seems daunting, don’t worry.